Cloufield/GWASTutorial/16_mendelian_randomization/README.md

 Gene-environment equivalence

-- Requires justifying in all situation
+- Requires justifying in all situations
-- Relates to biological processes that are influenced by genetic variantion
+- Relates to biological processes that are influenced by genetic variations

-If we consider BMI as the outcome, let's think about if genetic variants related to the following exposures meet the gene-environment equivalence assumption:
+If we consider BMI as the outcome, let's think about whether genetic variants related to the following exposures meet the gene-environment equivalence assumption:

-- Higher calorie intake : Yes
+- Higher calorie intake: Yes
-- Physical activity level : Yes
+- Physical activity level: Yes
-- Losing a leg (which dramtically affects BMI) : No (there is no such genetic variation anyway)
+- Losing a leg (which dramatically affects BMI): No
-- Smoking: ?
+- Smoking:?
 Maybe.
 Complicated.

 ## Methods: Instrumental Variables (IV)